lawmurray/mendingwall/docs/questions-and-answers.md

 When it comes to desktop environments, it is unclear where walls should and should not exist, and user preference surely has a role.
 Mending Wall, the app, expresses the view that the current state needs some repair.

+## Which desktop environments are supported?

+At this stage only GNOME and KDE Plasma are supported.
+If other desktop environments are installed, these two are likely protected from them, but they are likely not protected from these two.

+[Contributions are sought](how-you-can-help.md) to add support for additional desktop environments, especially from daily drivers of those desktop environments whose regular usage can help discover issues to fix.